 - The Walk to End Breast Cancer, October 1st

 - Celebration of Giving

 For more information, please click HERE to email Debbie Katsulis

 PHILOPTOCHOS WELCOME LETTER:

-The Greek Orthodox Philoptochos Society has been the Philanthropic arm of the Greek Orthodox Archdiocese of America for over 80 years.
+The Greek Orthodox Philoptochos Society has been the Philanthropic arm of the Greek Orthodox Archdiocese of America 90 years.
 It is a testament to our membership that our past is so rich, our present so vibrant, and our future so dynamic.

 As a member of Philoptochos not only will you have the opportunity to help people in need, you will also make new friends, experience and learn new things, and have some fun along the way.
 Explore our webpage to find our membership form and learn about upcoming events.

 If you have questions or would like more information, please feel free to contact us.
 We are looking forward to a great year!